tvbarthel/BlurDialogFragment/README.md

 If you are using **android.app.DialogFragment** : extends **BlurDialogFragment**.
 Play with the blur radius and the down scale factor to obtain the perfect blur.

-Don't forget to enable log in order to keep on eye the perfomance.
+Don't forget to enable log if you want to keep on eye the perfomance.

 ```java
 /**